 - Report to senior colleagues any indications (verbal, written or physical) that suggest a student may be infatuated with a member of school personnel - Be mindful if you are alone in a room with a student.
-Leave the door open if you have to
+Leave the door open or ensure you are in view of a glass window.

+6.10.
 Personal Living Space